 - Exalate each issue you want to copy.

-6. If any errors occurs, you can always seek assistance from the Exalate team.
+6. If any errors occur, you can always seek assistance from the Exalate team.

 Backup!
 All things are duplicated, and you have two teams singing off of the same hymn sheets.
-If you have Jira, ServiceNow, Zendesk, and Github, this is the way to have a cross-platform single source of collaboration promised land, all merged onto one place.
+If you have Jira, ServiceNow, Zendesk, or Github, this is the way to have a cross-platform single source of collaboration promised land, all merged into one place.

-You’ll need two instances of Jira, and both must have the add-on installed.
-This won’t suit all budgets, especially if you won’t get value from all of the features and integrations
+You’ll need two instances of Jira, and both must have the app installed.
+This won’t suit all budgets, especially if you won’t get value from all of the features and integrations.

-It also requires work to ensure the integrations are set up properly, especially if the two instances have heavily customised workflows and different addons.
+It also requires work to ensure the integrations are set up properly, especially if the two instances have heavily customized workflows and different apps.
 You’ll also need to do basic coding and maintenance to get the replica data filter processors working.
 Finally, you’ll need to ensure reporting is done on both instances.

 Who it’s best for:

-Sometimes, you only need to share a few issues with external users.
-That could be an individual contractor or consultant you’re not ready to hand the keys to the kingdom yet.
-Sometimes it’s a specific issue you want to share with a customer, a supplier, or even a sister or daughter company.
-Sharing limited information, for a limited time with specific individuals would be hard out of the box with Jira, or even with Exalate.
+Sometimes you only need to share a few issues with external users.
+That could be an individual contractor or consultant you’re not ready to hand the keys to the kingdom to yet.
+Sometimes it’s a specific issue you want to share with a customer, supplier, or even a sister/daughter company.
+Sharing limited information for a limited time with specific individuals would be hard, not to mention expensive, with native Jira or Exalate.

-Make sure admins know the features: The length all links are live can be restricted by default (e.g. 1 day or 1 week).
+Make sure admins understand the features.
+For example, the length all links are live can be restricted by default (e.g. 1 day or 1 week).

-Admins should review how many links have been created, and choose to remove or change sharing permissions.
-If in doubt, it’s easy to turn links off, and turn them on again, or delete them as appropriate.
+Admins should review how many links have been created, and remove or change sharing permissions as they see fit.
+It’s easy to turn links off and on again, or delete them as appropriate.

-There’s detailed documentation here that explains how to share external links to Jira tickets but the short version is:
+Here’s some detailed documentation explaining how to share external links to Jira tickets, but the short version is:

 2.)
-Choose which sharing options you want for your security and click to send via email.
+Choose which sharing options you want and click to send via email.

 3.)
 If you’ve set a password, it’s good practice to send that separate to the link, following your own security procedures.
 They’ll have to enter the password to view the link.